 Once you’ve determined the height and width of your new door, it’s time to level the floor.
 You can do this by laying a longboard or two boards across two chairs or any other stable object.
 Make sure to center the boards so that their longer edge is at even ground with the wall.

-If your door has a distinctive horizontal design, such as a bow or curtsy, your board should be at an angle so that it forms a right angle when the door is opened.
+If your gateway has a distinctive horizontal design, such as a bow or curtsy, your board should be at an angle so that it forms a right angle when the gateway is opened.

 Mark the Location of the Hinges